Project-Counter/cop5/source/07-processing/06-searches.rst

 * Refinement of a set of search results by faceting, where applying a facet or filter requires the search to be re-run.
 * Browsing through a topics list or subject authority file, where clicking on the topic or subject conducts a search to present a set of search results.

-Note that link resolution MUST NOT counts as a search.
+Note that link resolution MUST NOT count as a search.

 Discovery Services and Other Multiple-Database Searches